 Energy takes time to recharge (at a rate of one energy a minute), or you can immediately charge it with PokéCoins.
 This costs a Coin per ten energy and your maximum energy is 10,000.
 So it will cost 1,000 PokéCoins to fully recharge your Transporter.

 A huge thanks to Serebii for testing the energy information in the tables so quickly and accurately.

 You can only transfer Pokémon that you can catch in Pokémon Sword and Shield from Pokémon Home into those games.
 That means you can’t transfer Pokémon like Wurmple to Pokémon Sword and Shield, but they can stay in Pokémon Home indefinitely, so long as you pay your subscription fees.

 Mythical Pokémon like Mew and Victini can only transfer to Pokémon Sword and Shield if you already have a legitimate version of that Pokémon in your Pokédex.
 These Pokémon have been available through events for a number of years, but if you missed out you’ll need to trade with a friend before you can transfer a mythical Pokémon to the main series game.

-If you need any other help catching legendaries, check out our exhaustive Pokémon Sword and Shield legendary Pokémon guide, or if the mobile game is more your thing, keep up to date with the latest Pokémon Go event, like Community Days or Limited Research, or utilise our Pokémon Go CP calculator guide to make sure your evolutions don’t go awry.
+If you need any other help catching legendaries, check out our exhaustive Pokémon Sword and Shield legendary Pokémon guide, or if the mobile game is more your thing, keep up to date with the latest Pokémon Go events, like Community Days and Limited Research, or check out our Pokémon Go raids guide to make sure you don’t miss out on any powerful Pokémon.